Antara999333/miniproject10/README.md

 [![CI](miniproject10pic.jpg.png)

 # STEPS

-Begin by opening Codespaces and waiting for the environment setup to complete.
+1. Begin by opening Codespaces and waiting for the environment setup to complete.

-Execute the Python script named "main.py."
+2. Execute the Python script named "main.py."

-Generate a Markdown file containing the output data and a summary of your PySpark analysis.
+3. Generate a Markdown file containing the output data and a summary of your PySpark analysis.

-Format your code using the "make format" command.
+4. Format your code using the "make format" command.

-Perform code linting with the "make lint" command to ensure code quality.
+5. Perform code linting with the "make lint" command to ensure code quality.

-Run tests on your code using the "make test" command to check for correctness and functionality.
+6. Run tests on your code using the "make test" command to check for correctness and functionality.

-Proceed with data processing:
+7. Proceed with data processing

-a.
-Start by extracting the dataset using the "extract" step.

-b.
-Initialize a Spark session using the "start_spark" function.

-c.
-Load the dataset into the Spark session with the "load_data" function.

-d.
-Calculate and collect descriptive statistics on the dataset using the "describe" function.

-e.
-Query and analyze the dataset with SQL or DataFrame operations using the "query" function.

-f.
-Apply further data transformations to a sample dataset using the "example_transform" function.

-Conclude the PySpark project by ending the Spark session using the "end_spark" function.
+8. Conclude the PySpark project by ending the Spark session using the "end_spark" function.